tsanguinette/OpenTypeBoilerplate/README.md

 A preprocessor boilerplate to easily use and control OpenType features in webfonts.
 This Git is an addition to a thesis project which promotes and educates OpenType features in webfonts through the W3C lower-level `font-feature-settings` CSS property.

 * Author: Tyler Sanguinette 2013-2014
-* Contributor: Jorge Colindres 2014
+* Contributors: Jorge Colindres 2014; Michael Russell 2014
 * License: MIT

 **Thesis Project:** [http://typequest.org](http://typequest.org/)